rogerburton/curiosity/README.md

 ```

 A [GitHub action](https://github.com/hypered/curiosity/actions) is used to run
 the tests on every commit, and report the results on each Pull Request.
+It is
+also used to populate a [Nix binary cache](#nix-binary-cache).

 # Running